AliceO2Group/AliceO2/Framework/Core/README.md

 * A `ServiceRegistry` referencing the set of services it declared as required the computation.
 * A `DataAllocator` allocator which can allocate new payloads only for the types which have been declared as `outputs`.

+#### Stateful processing

 `onProcess` is useful whenever your computation is fully contained in your input.
 In several cases, however, a computation requires some ancillary state, which needs to be initialised only on (re-)start of the job.
-For example you might want to initialise the geometry of your detector.
-To do so, you can use the `onInit` callback and allocate the state and pass it to the returned `ProcessCallback` as captured arguments.
+For example you might want to initialise the geometry of your detector or open a file for reading.
+To do so, you can use the `onInit` callback, create the state in it and pass it to the returned `ProcessCallback` as captured arguments.

 E.g: